Chickasaw Capitol Building: Creation of the National Capitol

-However, by 1898, the negotiations were well underway between the Chickasaws, Choctaws and U.S. Government that would result in the Atoka Agreement.
-A key provision stated that the tribal governments were to be terminated on March 4, 1906.The tribal chiefs ratified the document in November 7, 1896, though it had to be approved by Chickasaw voters in an election held in August 1898.
+However, by 1898, the negotiations were well underway between the Chickasaw, Choctaw and U.S. Government that would result in the Atoka Agreement.
+A key provision stated that the tribal governments were to be terminated on March 4, 1906.The tribal chiefs ratified the document in November 7, 1896, though it had to be approved by Chickasaw voters and an election was held in August 1898.

-Despite the knowledge that the capitol would soon become useless because the Nation itself would become defunct, the Nation pursued construction of an imposing building as a memorial to the existence of the Chickasaw people.
+Despite the knowledge that the capitol would soon become useless because the Nation would become defunct, its leaders pursued construction of an imposing building as a memorial to the existence of the Chickasaw people.
 Robert M. Harris, who was elected Governor in 1896, is credited with being the driving force behind the construction.
 The Victorian gothic structure is built of red granite from Pennington Creek.
 The rock came from a quarry owned by Harris, and was cut and hauled into town on mule-drawn wagons.

 The building encloses 8000 sqft of space and sits amid spacious, well-kept grounds in Tishomingo, Oklahoma.